enigma-dev/enigma-dev/ENIGMAsystem/SHELL/Universal_System/Extensions/Steamworks/README.md

 1. Download [Steam](https://store.steampowered.com/about/download).
 2. Download [Steamworks SDK v157](https://partner.steamgames.com/downloads/steamworks_sdk_157.zip).
 3. Unzip the Steamworks SDK.
-4. Copy the `redistributable_bin` directory to `enigma-dev/ENIGMAsystem/SHELL/Universal_System/Extensions/Steamworks/gameclient/steambinder/Steamv157/sdk/`.
+4. Copy the `redistributable_bin/` directory to `enigma-dev/ENIGMAsystem/SHELL/Universal_System/Extensions/Steamworks/gameclient/steambinder/Steamv157/sdk/`.
-5. [An alternative to step 4] Set the `STEAM_SDK_PATH` environment variable to the path of the `sdk` directory in your unzipped Steamworks SDK by appending this line inside `.bashrc`.
+5. [An alternative to step 4] Set the `STEAM_SDK_PATH` environment variable to the path of the `sdk/` directory in your unzipped Steamworks SDK by appending this line inside `.bashrc`.
 ```bash
 cd ~
 ```